Chimneys and open fires

 Dirty chimneys cause fires – keep it swept

-- Have your chimney and flue inspected and swept by a certified chimney sweep at least once a year for coal and twice if you are burning logs.
+- Have your chimney and flue inspected and swept at least once a year for coal and twice if you are burning logs.

 - A clean chimney can help prevent fires and structural damage to your property.